NREL/TrafficVolumeEstimation/data_pipeline/README.md

 ## Prepare input data

 Two data files specified below are needed for volume estimation.
+This ground truth data is used for training and should be recorded by continuous and/or short-term traffic counting stations *in-situ*.
+Note that these data are not always available for all regions, and the data may be collected and provided in disparate formats that need preparation to be ingested in this data pipeline.
+The specific names of columns can be adjusted in [`DefaultValues.R`](https://github.com/NREL/TrafficVolumeEstimation/blob/master/data_pipeline/DefaultValues.R) The following specifies how these files should be formatted:

-1. `stations.csv`.
+1. [`stations.csv`](https://github.com/NREL/TrafficVolumeEstimation/blob/master/data_pipeline/stations.csv).
 The station data file should contain the following columns.
 If functional class and number of lanes information can not be found, fill the columns with 0s.

     * Station ID: the unique ID of the volume count location